anders-lind/Prostetichs_RL_training/docs/reinforcement-learning/05_code_structure.md

 | `environment_handler.py` | `EnvironmentHandler` | Factory that instantiates and vectorises envs based on JSON config. |

 ### `train/`
-*Launch, configure, and extend PPO training*
+*Launch, configure, and extend A2C training*

 * **`train_configs/`** – Dozens of ready-made JSON presets.
 The file name usually describes the experiment (`imitation_tutorial_22_separated_net_partial_obs.json`).
 * **`train_commands/`** – Helper shell scripts or `*.sh` bundles so long experiments can be reproduced easily on a cluster.